-SWPPP - See "stormwater pollution prevention plan."
+See "stormwater pollution prevention plan."

+WATERWAY

-WATERWAY - A channel that directs surface runoff to a watercourse or to the public storm drain.
+A channel that directs surface runoff to a watercourse or to the public storm drain.

-§ 143-4.
+§ 190-76.
 Applicability.

-- A. This chapter shall be applicable to all real property within the Village of Menands. - B. All land development activities subject to subdivision and/or site plan review and approval under the Colonie Land Use Law regulations shall be reviewed subject to the

-- standards contained in this chapter.
-In this instance, the SWPPP shall be submitted along with the subdivision and/or site plan application. - C. All land development activities not subject to subdivision and/or site plan review shall be required to submit a SWPPP to the Stormwater Management Officer who shall review the SWPPP for compliance with the requirements of this chapter.
+- A. This article shall be applicable to all real property within the Town of Colonie. - B. All land development activities subject to subdivision and/or site plan review and approval under the Colonie Land Use Law regulations shall be reviewed subject to the standards contained in this article.
+In this instance, the SWPPP shall be submitted along with the subdivision and/or site plan application. - C. All land development activities not subject to subdivision and/or site plan review shall be required to submit a SWPPP to the Stormwater Management Officer, who shall review the SWPPP for compliance with the requirements of this article.

-§ 143-5.
+§ 190-77.
 Exemptions.

-The following activities are exempt from the permit requirements under this chapter.
-However, even those projects which are exempt from the permit requirements must meet the standards set forth in this chapter.
+The following activities are exempt from the permit requirements under this article.
+However, even those projects which are exempt from the permit requirements must meet the standards set forth in this article.

-- A. Agricultural activity as defined in this chapter. - B. Routine maintenance activities that disturb less than five acres and are performed to maintain the original line and grade, hydraulic capacity or original purpose of a stormwater management facility. - C. Repairs to any stormwater management practice or facility deemed necessary by the Stormwater Management Officer. - D. Cemetery graves. - E. Installation of fence, sign, telephone, and electric poles and other kinds of posts or poles. - F. Emergency activities immediately necessary to protect life, property or natural resources. - G. Activities of an individual engaging in home gardening by growing flowers, vegetables and other plants primarily for use by that person and his or her family. - H. Landscaping and horticultural activities in connection with an existing structure that does not change the drainage patterns. - 1.
-Creation or restoration of wetlands pursuant to a state or federal wetlands permit. - J. Creation, restoration, or preservation of Village greenspace.
+- A. "Agricultural activity" as defined in this article. - B. Routine maintenance activities that disturb less than five acres and are performed to maintain the original line and grade, hydraulic capacity or original purpose of a stormwater management facility. - C. Repairs to any stormwater management practice or facility deemed necessary by the Stormwater Management Officer. - D. Cemetery graves. - E. Installation of fence, sign, telephone and electric poles and other kinds of posts or poles. - F. Emergency activities immediately necessary to protect life, property or natural resources. - G. Activities of an individual engaging in home gardening by growing flowers, vegetables and other plants primarily for use by that person and his or her family. - H. Landscaping and horticultural activities in connection with an existing structure that does not change the drainage patterns.

+- I. Creation or restoration of wetlands pursuant to a state or federal wetlands permit. - J. Creation, restoration or preservation of pine bush habitat by the Albany Pine Bush Preserve Commission.

-§ 143-6.
+§ 190-78.
 Stormwater pollution prevention plans.